-Interestingly, It does have a very specific legal, medical use for the treatment of ADHD or obesity but is rarely prescribed and often abused.
+Interestingly, it has a very specific legal, medical use for treating ADHD or obesity but is rarely prescribed and often abused.
 When misused, methamphetamine is dangerous and can cause many serious changes in a person’s body and mind.

 How Do People Abuse Meth?

 There are different ways that methamphetamine may be abused.
 Meth might be smoked, snorted, swallowed, or injected.
-Most people smoke meth, so you can look for signs of meth addiction like discovering paraphernalia used to cook the substance or noticing unexplained physical or mental changes in a person.
+Most people smoke meth so you can look for signs of meth addiction.
+Importantly, look for paraphernalia used to cook the substance or noticing unexplained physical or mental changes in a person.

 The Signs of Meth Addiction

 There are different signs that someone may be addicted to meth.
-One of the best ways to determine if someone is struggling with meth is simply to ask, with the goal of getting them help.
+One of the best ways to determine if someone is struggling with meth is to ask for help.
 If you can’t do that, you should look for paraphernalia and physical and behavioral signs.

 What does meth addiction look like?
 Start with paraphernalia.
 Paraphernalia most commonly found among those who use meth includes syringes, needles, tinfoil, drinking straws, plastic pen casings, and razor blades.
 You may also find butane lighters, spoons with burn marks, and small metal or glass pipes.

 These items are used to take or cook meth.
-If you believe that someone you know is cooking meth, you can look for signs of a meth lab, such as strange odors, lab equipment, or blackened windows.
+If you believe someone you know is cooking meth, you can look for signs of a meth lab.
+To further explain, be aware of strange odors, lab equipment, or blackened windows.

 Physical Meth Addiction Symptoms

-The physical symptoms of meth can be shocking once they’re recognized.
+Recognizing the physical symptoms of meth can be shocking.
 Some of the immediate signs of meth use include:

 - A high, elevated blood pressure